smartcmd/Essentials/README.md

   # Players see notice on join, can use /notice view to view again
   # Admins can use /notice set <content> to update
   notice: true

+  # Enable /hub and /sethub commands - Teleport to hub spawn
+  # /hub - Teleport to hub (available to all players)
+  # /sethub - Set hub location (admin only)
+  hub: true

 # Notice configuration
 notice: